RickyBandi/EXPLAINABLE-AI/README.md

 # EXPLAINABLE-AI
-# 📘 Explainable Assignments Repository
+# Explainable AI Assignments Repository

 Welcome to my **Explainable Assignments Repository**!
 This repo contains my coursework submissions as part of my academic journey, designed to reflect **clarity, structure, and explainability** in machine learning & data science.